magicsunday/jsonmapper/README.md

 ```

 ### Instantiation

+In order to create an instance of the JsonMapper you are required to pass some arguments to the constructor.
+The
+constructor requires an instance of `\Symfony\Component\PropertyInfo\PropertyInfoExtractor` and an instance of
+`\Symfony\Component\PropertyAccess\PropertyAccessor`.
+The other arguments are optional.

-Create instances of Symfony's property info extractors to use together with the mapper.
-Each list of extractors
+So first create instances of Symfony's property info extractors.
+Each list of extractors could contain any number of
-could contain any number of available extractors.
-You could also create your own extractors to adjust the process
+available extractors.
+You could also create your own extractors to adjust the process of extracting property info to
-of extracting property info to your needs.
+your needs.

 To use the `PhpDocExtractor` extractor you need to install the `phpdocumentor/reflection-docblock` library too.